nickkdb/ReadMeGenerator/README.md

 > [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) - this project is protected through the GNU GPLv3 license

 ## Description
 > This project is used to efficiently create strong ReadMe files.
-The program asks a series of questions, and user input fills in the different sections of the ReadMe file
+The program asks a series of questions, and user input fills in the different sections of the ReadMe file.
+The program uses the inquirer node package to prompt the user to return key information needed to build a readme.
+Once collected, the fs package is used to write a readMe file to the current directory, and calls up the generate() function imported from the mdText file to create a readMe that includes the user's data.

 ## Installation
 > Clone the repo to your machine to install all necessary files to run (git clone)